Pexifymc/disbot/FAQs.md

 ## Role issues

- - Check that the Role ID is correct.
+ - Check that the Role ID is correct in the config file.
  - Make sure the role for the Discord bot managing the list has Administrator and it's at the top of the roles list.